pixelated-au/streamline/README.md

 Using artisan, you can update the package via the CLI or a tool such as Laravel Envoy.

-## Common Questions

-Why is does this project assume all front-end assets will be pre-compiled?
-: To bypass any potential compilation needs.
-Building a release of a project using something like CI or doing it locally ensures that when it's deployed, there are no post-processing requirements.
-For example, you don't need to have NPM or Node installed.
-You don't need to worry about the version of Node that's installed either.
-It simplifies updates

-Does this need Composer installed?
-OR How do I run Composer to install dependencies?
-: Whilst technically you can utilise Composer after an update, this package doesn't support it.
-The reasoning being the same as the previous answer on front-end-assets.
-When we don't depend on Composer as part of the installation process, we won't get build errors during an upgrade.

-Who is this for?
-: First up, it's not for all projects!
-It was built so that a project could be deployed on single-instance machines, not unlike upgrading a WordPress instance.
-It's designed to simplify deployment - moving the build/dependency mechanics into a centralised place such as CI.
-For example, this could be used inside a cPanel hosting environment.

-Who's it not for?
-: If you have a project being deployed onto virtual machines inside of dedicated environments, other 'updater' projects may suit your needs more than this project.
-That said, this project was designed with extensibility in mind.
-As such, if you're keen to extend it, you can eiter do a pull request or extend it locally in your project.

-What other whizzbang features does this have?
-: Unlike other updater projects available (which are excellent by the way), this runs an update by calling an external PHP script/class.
-This ensures that during the update, the only classes loaded into memory are directly attached to this project.

-: As part of its optimisation techniques, Laravel (and potentially child libraries) doesn't load all classes into memory.
-This is great except when after an update, Laravel may try to load said classes.
-Again, not a problem... except if those classes have been removed/deprecated!
-If that happens, the deployment will halt/fail and will require manual work.
-Not good if you want a self-maintainable product!

 ## Installation

 You can install the package via composer: